 Respecting the Wildlife

 Wildlife photography revolves around shooting interactions between wildlife species.
-But for this, you need their cooperation and for that, you need to respect them.
-If you want to create an interesting image then capture it most naturally without disturbing the animal.
-It should be the absolute top priority to not harm the creatures nor the environment in any way possible.
+But for this, you need their cooperation, and for that, you need to respect them.
+If you want to create a moving image, then capture it most naturally without disturbing the animal.
+It should be the absolute top priority not to harm the creatures nor the environment in any way possible.

 Never corner animals and always keep their comfort first.
-Like all subject, wildlife also demands respect so give them care to get extraordinary results.
+Like all subjects, wildlife also demands respect, so give them care to get extraordinary results.

 Following the rules of the spots where you are photographing

 Whatever your shooting jurisdiction is, follow its rules.
 These rules are for your safety and to preserve this wildlife.
-So stay on trails, respect the locals, keep the area clean and follow codes of ethics here.
-Act like a professional before demanding to be respected like a professional.
+So stay on trails, respect the locals, keep the area clean, and follow codes of ethics.
+Act like a professional before demanding to be recognized as a professional.

 Most of all, don’t be oblivious or disrespectful to fellow photographers as they are in the same boat as you.
-Like in all professional, principles need to be followed in wildlife photography as well, because if we don’t police ourselves, then we give a chance to superior authorities for policing and restricting us.
+Like in all professionals, principles need to be followed in wildlife photography.
+If we don’t police ourselves, then we give superior authorities for policing and restricting us.

 Become a Naturalist

-The most important skill in any profession is research and photography is no less prone to it.
-So to become a professional wildlife photographer, camera and gear might be important, but so is research.
+The most crucial skill in any profession is research, and photography is no less prone to it.
+To become a professional wildlife photographer, camera and gear might be necessary, but so is research.

-The knowledge you will gain will not only help you survive and function well but will also improve the quality of images.
+The knowledge you will gain will help you survive and function well and improve the quality of images.
 You will be ready when the moments come by and find compelling images that would have been impossible to capture without proper research.

 Wildlife photographers shouldn’t mind getting their knees a little dirty as exceptional images require bending the legs.
-You need to get low, as perfect wildlife photographs need eye level or even lower angles to capture the best shots.
+It would help if you got low, as perfect wildlife photographs need eye level or even lower angles to capture the best shots.

-So get prepared to even lay down on your stomach as a lower perspective can add a whole new feel to your photography.
+So get prepared to also lay down on your stomach as a lower perspective can add a whole new feel to your photography.

 Long lenses are a must for wildlife photography as they let you isolate the pattern of animals.
-There is little doubt about the vitality if long lenses in a wildlife photographer’s kit.
+There is little doubt about the vitality of long lenses in a wildlife photographer’s kit.

-So ensure that you have an optimal telephoto lens as it can play numerous important roles, such as magnification, cutting out distracting elements, isolating the best parts, blurring foregrounds and backgrounds and much more.
+So ensure that you have an optimal telephoto lens.
+It can play numerous vital roles, such as magnification, cutting out distracting elements, isolating the best parts, blurring foregrounds and backgrounds, and much more.

-Long lenses might be indispensable equipment, but not all exceptional wildlife images require a long lens.
-Sometimes wide-angle lenses can result in extraordinary photos which long lenses fail to capture.
-So study the circumstances and go short when required.
+Long lenses might be essential equipment, but not all exceptional wildlife images require a long lens.
+Sometimes wide-angle lenses can result in extraordinary photos that long lenses fail to capture.
+So study the circumstances and go short when needed.

-Getting close to animals might be difficult but it transforms a picture.
+Getting close to animals might be difficult, but it transforms a picture.
 It is indeed the best way to make your audience connect to nature.
-The easiest way to get close is to by using a long lens.
+The easiest way to get close is by using a long lens.

-This is the best method when the subject is either too large, delicate, or dangerous, wildlife and cannot be approached directly.
+This is the best method when the subject is too broad, delicate, or dangerous, wildlife, and cannot be approached directly.
 However, if the circumstances are in your favor and you can get close to animals, then do it as the connection it offers cannot be replaced by a long lens.

-The details that emerge when you get a close up such as textures in feathers, shine in the eyes hold an entirely new and valuable meaning for the viewers.
+The details that emerge when you get a close-up, such as textures in feathers shine in the eyes, hold an entirely new and valuable meaning for the viewers.
 This physically getting close is itself an issue as it requires a skill.
-The best way is to simply be patient.
+The best way is to be patient simply.

 Animals are mostly in constant motion.
 Birds usually fly, kangaroos hop by, elephants swirl, and horses run.
 But to make these activities extraordinary, show these movements in the form of a motion blur.

-This adds an effect which makes the image very compelling and helps it to stand out.
-So experiment motion blur as it requires practice.
+This adds an effect that makes the image very compelling and helps it to stand out.
+So experiment with motion blur as it requires practice.
 Begin by slowing down the shutter speed to around 1/60th second and then adjust up or down to get your desired amount of blur.

 Steady camera – moving wildlife

-A panning blur requires you to move the camera with the moving wildlife to create an effect of both the moving parts of the subject and the background getting blurred.
+A panning blur requires you to move the camera with the moving wildlife to create both the subject’s moving parts and the background getting blurred.
 This can result in some extremely effective and persuasive shots if done correctly.

 Focusing on the Eyes!

-The eyes behold the soul and this is very true in photography.
-They are the first thing viewers look at, so focusing on them is doubly important.
+The eyes behold the soul, and this is very true in photography.
+They are the first thing viewers look at, so focusing on them is doubly essential.